Table of Contents

 - Primary IP range of an existing subnet can be expanded by modifying its subnet mask, setting the prefix length to a smaller number.

-- Private Access options for services allow instances with internal IP addresses can communicate with Google APIs and services.
+- Private Access options for services allow instances with internal IP addresses to communicate with Google APIs and services.

 - Private Google Access allows VMs to connect to the set of external IP addresses used by Google APIs and services by enabling Private Google Access on the subnet used by the VM’s network interface.
 HINT: Private Google Access is enabled on the subnet and not on the VPC level